 Domain (SCO.dom) Sets the spatial, temporal, and legal domain, as well as the resources and activities to which the rules apply.

-Spatial (SCO.dom.spa) Specifies the spatial scope over which the rules apply.
+Spatial (SCO.dom.spa) Specifies the spatial extent to which the rules apply and describes its characteristics.

-Characteristics (SCO.dom.spa.cha) Specifies the characteristics of the spatial scope or domain over which the rules apply.

-Activity (SCO.dom.spa.act) Specifies the activities subject to regulation in a particular spatial scope or domain.

 Temporal (SCO.dom.tem) Specifies the temporal scope over which the rules apply (e.g., fishing seasons).

 Legal (SCO.dom.leg) Specifies the legal framework (e.g. national laws, regulations of natural protected areas, international treaties) and describes changes within that framework in which the rules are established.

-Resource (SCO.dom.res) Specifies the resource over which the rules apply.
+Resource (SCO.dom.res) Specifies the resource to which the rules apply and describes its characteristics.

-Characteristics (SCO.dom.res.cha) Specifies the characteristics or condition of the resources to which the rules apply.

-Activity (SCO.dom.res.act) Defines the activities that can be developed with a given resource.

 Activity (SCO.dom.act) Defines the activities over which the rules apply.

 Social (SCO.dom.soc) Specifies the social dimension (cultural, historical, ...) over which the rules apply.